As Member for Cairns Rob fights hard for our city. Wins for Cairns during 2015 – 2017 included:

 North Cairns AFL: $2M to improve facilities at the home of the North Cairns Tigers.

-Cairns Netball: The new facility is under construction and will include construction of 16 new hard surface netball courts with lighting, a new clubhouse and car parking with lighting.
-The new clubhouse will consist of office, meeting, kiosk, function rooms and change rooms.
+Cairns Netball: The new facility includes 16 new hard surface netball courts with lighting, a new clubhouse and car parking with lighting.
+The new clubhouse consists of office, meeting, kiosk, function rooms and change rooms.